Promoting British Values at Little Sutton Primary School

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Little Sutton.
 Pupils are taught from an early age the rules of the school.
 There are our class rules, playground rules and e-safety procedures.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 At Little Sutton Primary, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety and PSHE lessons.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of Different Faiths and Beliefs

-Little Sutton Primary is a diverse school.
+Little Sutton Primary is proud of its diverse school family.
 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, collective worship and PSHE lessons, reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-The children visit places of worship that are important to different faiths.
+The children also visit places of worship that are important to different faiths.

 Little Sutton Child of the Future